Aaron Hicks Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 12th-ranked team ERA across all league pitching staffs (3.99).
+- The Guardians have a 4.01 team ERA that ranks 12th among all league pitching staffs.

-- The Guardians surrender the seventh-fewest home runs in baseball (27 total, 0.9 per game).
+- Guardians pitchers combine to give up 29 home runs (one per game), the ninth-fewest in the league.

-- Bibee (1-0) takes the mound for the Guardians to make his second start this season.
+- Bieber (2-1) takes the mound for the Guardians in his seventh start of the season.
+He has a 3.11 ERA in 37 2/3 innings pitched, with 26 strikeouts.

-- The right-hander last pitched on Wednesday against the Colorado Rockies, when he tossed 5 2/3 innings, allowing one earned run while giving up six hits.
+- In his last time out on Friday, the right-hander tossed seven innings against the Boston Red Sox, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.